maparrar/linkparser/README.md

     - Create the plugin for the JS code
     - Create a Class for the PHP code
     - Some other improvements
+    - Include a callback at the end of process

 license:
 ==========